pratham1906/pratham1906/README.md

 - 👋 Hi, I’m Pratham Meghani
-- 👀 I’m interested in App Development
+- 👀 I’m interested in App Development,Web Development and Blockchain
-- 🌱 I’m currently working on react native
+- 🌱 I’m currently working on NodeJs,SpringBoot,Hibernate,ReactJs,Truffle,Solidity
-- 💞️ I’m looking to collaborate on React native
+- 💞️ I’m looking to collaborate on Trending technologies
 - 📫 You can reach me On premmeghani16@gmail.com

 <!---